Jeff-A-Martin/WorldsHardestGameRemake/README.md

 # WorldsHardestGameRemake
-This project is a remake of the famous 'Worlds Hardest Game'
+This project is a remake of the famous 'Worlds Hardest Game'.

+*Created in December of 2015*